Oh, hi there! I was just wondering if you can lend a few minutes of your time just for a few quick questions. I hope it’s okay!

 And over the recent years, there has been a rapid decline in their size with sadly no true sign of recovery and that can only mean we can expect higher sea levels and more affected land to sink sooner than we think.

-Recently it was reported that an enormous polar ice cap melting and breaking off from the Antarctic ice shelf in the size larger than Rhode island according to the European Space Agency
+Recently it was reported that an enormous polar ice cap melting and breaking off from the Antarctic ice shelf in a size larger than Rhode island according to the European Space Agency

 And that is truly scary, and the inconvenient truth will get to us sooner than we think if we do not do something about it.